 I remember when I was a child, I had a beautiful doll that cried real tears, and when you fed her a bottle she wet her nappy…I thought she was amazing!
-When we’re little we play mommies and daddies with our dolls, pretending to feed and change our ‘babies’, thinking one day we will have a baby of our own.
+When we are little we play mommies and daddies with our dolls, pretending to feed and change our ‘babies’, thinking one day we will have a baby of our own.
 Of course real babies don’t come in a big pink box with all the needed accessories and instruction book.
-Then don’t forget, there’s also the slight detail of getting through nine months of pregnancy, before any little bundle makes it’s entrance into our world!
+There is also the slight detail of getting through nine months of pregnancy, before any little bundle makes an entrance into your world!

-So this is where I thought I would start my blogging, talking about my journey of pregnancy with my beautiful first daughter.
-To be honest I wasn’t sure she would ever arrive, after a year of trying to get pregnant after coming off the combined pill, I began to wonder if I was going to be one of the unfortunate ones for whom having a baby just wasn’t going to happen.
+So this is where I thought I would start my blogging journey, talking about my journey of pregnancy with my beautiful first daughter.
+To be honest I wasn’t sure she would ever arrive, a year of trying to get pregnant after coming off the combined pill, I began to wonder if I was going to be one of the unfortunate for whom having a baby just wasn’t going to happen.
 I remember sitting outside the doctor’s office waiting to be seen, wondering what he would say and what options lay ahead for us.
-No one really tells you about this side, I never really thought growing up if I would actually be able to have a baby, only when the time would be right.
+No one really tells you about this side, I never really thought growing up if I would actually be able to have a baby, only when.

 I always knew that I wanted a family and having children was really important to me.
-I realised you often spend so much time trying not to get pregnant, that it’s a bit of a shock when suddenly it’s all you want in the world and it’s just not happening.
+I realised that you spend so much time trying not to get pregnant, that it is a bit of a shock when suddenly it is the only thing you want in all the world and it’s just not happening.
 So there I sat, waiting, glossy magazines lying about with celebrity lives for all to see, my mouth dry and my hands shaking.
 Isn’t it funny how minutes can feel like hours?
 When I finally saw the doctor, he made it seem like this was all very routine and gave me a small tablet that he guaranteed would give me what I was hoping for, a baby.

 So sure enough about two months later the day my period was due and unable to wait a day longer, I took the test and there it was, the tiny blue line indicating it had worked and that yes, I was pregnant.

 It’s funny how taking that test makes you suddenly feel different, joy, happiness, fear, worry, excitement all rolled into one.
-I know over that previous year I had taken a few pregnancy tests, sitting there in the bathroom willing the line to appear, each time feeling that pang of disappointment when the little window stayed blank, empty, white.
-But now here it was two blue lines, that meant a baby, a real baby was growing right now this minute inside me.
+Over that previous year I had taken a few pregnancy tests, sitting there in the bathroom willing the line to appear, each time feeling that pang of disappointment when the little window stayed blank, empty, white.
+But now here it was two blue lines, that meant a baby, a real baby was growing right now, this minute, inside me.
 I’m sure I went and looked in the mirror to see if I could see a bump.

 The covers, were Scarlet red

-It was a Saturday night two weeks later and we had been to a party, I’d sat quietly all evening resisting the pull of others to dance and when we finally got home I felt especially exhausted.
-I woke in the middle of the night and felt strange, I couldn’t tell you why but I just knew something was wrong.
-I turned over in bed, it felt wet and when we put on the light and I looked beneath at the covers, they were scarlet red with blood.
+It was a Saturday night and we had been to a party, I’d sat quietly all evening resisting the pull of others to dance and when we finally got home I felt especially exhausted.
+I woke in the middle of the night and felt strange, I couldn’t tell you how but I just knew something was wrong.
+I turned over in bed, it felt wet, and when we turned on the light and I looked beneath at the covers, they were scarlet red with blood.